 - DeltaCare® USA

 Delta Dental Premier® is a fee-for-service plan with the most coverage and largest network.
 Delta Dental PPO is a mid-range option, with lower out-of-pocket costs for in-network providers.
 DeltaCare® USA is a pre-paid plan and the cheapest option.
 This plan has set co-payments, no annual deductibles, and no annual maximums.
-The waiting periods are typically three to six months depending on the plan.
+Delta Dental PPO Plus Premier is a combination of the Delta Dental PPO and Delta Dental Premier.
 Annual and lifetime caps vary by policy, according to a representative.

 The total cost for braces depends on the exact treatment you need.
 You will need a pre-treatment estimate from your dentist or orthodontist to get started.
 The coverage varies by plan and only applies when you are undergoing active treatment.

-Delta Dental earns the top spot because the company has the largest network of providers.
+Delta Dental earns the top spot because the company has a large network of providers.
 According to a representative, pricing varies depending on the plan and where you live.
-One quote for a Massachusetts policyholder under the age of 50 started at $58.38 per month.
+In Massachusetts we were quoted plans with a great variety of price options.

 Humana Insurance is one of the largest dental insurance providers in the United States.
-The Louisville-based company has been in business since 1961.
-Humana offers dental insurance in all 50 states and a network of over 270,000 dentists.
-The company has an "A-Excellent" rating with A.M.
-Best and an A+ rating from the Better Business Bureau.
+The Louisville-based company, in business since 1961, began offering health insurance plans in 1984.
+Humana offers dental insurance in all 48 states and a network of over 260,000 dentists.
+The company has an A- (Excellent) rating with AM Best and an A+ rating from the Better Business Bureau.

 - Dental Value plan